swfairbourn/recipes/README.md

-# Finance
+# Recipes
-Finance and budgeting tools with a spring boot server
+Recipes and meal planning tools with a spring boot server

 ## Development Server
 Start up postgres in a docker container.
 Then run the `FinanceApplication` from your IDE.